 We have worked in organizations that tried to use temps for sales data cleansing, and we now have clients that do this.
 We know why you do it, and what you seek to achieve.
 But often we see it’s not done well and as a result, doesn’t get you where you want to go.

 We offer database and sales analytics software and services.
-Temp cleaning is not what we offer.
-We do clean customer data not as a stand-alone service, but to add more value so that our predictive models are more accurate and actionable.
+We clean customer data not as a stand-alone service, but to add more value so that our predictive models are more accurate and actionable.
 We use structured cleansing and matching processes, B2B databases, rigorous profiling and analytical validation procedures.

 - IT, Sales and Marketing should inform each other before data cleansing starts.
-Just like you wouldn’t dig a trench in your yard without calling Julie – we hope! – the group that initiates this activity must be transparent and inclusive of the others.
+Just like you wouldn’t dig a trench in your yard without Call JULIE – we hope! – the group that cleanses data must be transparent and inclusive of other departments that use the data.
 It’s not about “who owns the data,” but “who knows the data.”
 Depending on the fields or tables, this can be IT, sales or marketing.